 In an effort to prevent credit card fraud, the industry has moved to credit cards with computer chips (a "chip card").
 The use of chip cards requires more sophisticated card readers that can read a random code generated by the device.

-If you do not have and use such a chip card reader after October 1, 2015, you face the risk of being liable for a fraudulent transaction committed using a chip card.
+As of October 1, 2015, if you do not use a chip card reader you face the risk of being liable for a fraudulent transaction committed using a chip card.